alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 Rough diamonds can only be imported or exported to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)

+[Question for SME: Is there a penalty if someone imports/exports to a non-KP scheme countries?]

 ##How to apply

 A Kimberley certificate costs £37.